TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 This allows rapid reset and reduces manual repositioning effort.

-### Performance and Timing Guarantees

-The combined hardware and software system is designed so that:
-- A recognized voice command produces a validated move **within 5 seconds** of end of speech.
-- The display is updated **within 1 second** of move processing.

-The Raspberry Pi 5 and optimized software stack ensure sufficient processing overhead to meet these requirements.

 ### Electrical and Thermal Considerations
 Because the Raspberry Pi 5 will perform continuous audio processing, it requires active cooling to prevent thermal throttling and maintain safe surface temperatures.
 The official Raspberry Pi Active Cooler mounts directly to the board and provides sufficient airflow to keep the enclosure below **40 °C (104 °F)**, consistent with consumer electronics safety guidance.
 The Processing Unit operates entirely at **≤5 V DC**, well within low-voltage safety limits, and its wiring and connectors follow standard consumer electronics practices to ensure electrical safety, proper insulation, and compliance with typical indoor operating conditions (0–40 °C, non-condensing humidity).